CycloneDX/guides/ML-BOM/en/0x40-Design-Additional-Model-Information.md

 ##### Tokenizers and templates as components

-It is best practice to treat tokenizers and prompt templates as annotated components.
+It is best practice to treat tokenizers and prompt (or chat) templates as annotated components.

-###### Example: Qwen3-7B tokenizer and template
+###### Example: Declaring and annotating the Qwen-7B model's tokenizer

 Using the [Qwen/Qwen-7B](https://huggingface.co/Qwen/Qwen-7B) model as published to Hugging Face, the tokenizer is published within the model repository and can be represented as components.
 This method extends the use of a CycloneDX "assembly" to declare the tokenizer as shown in the previous section "[Describing a model repository as a CycloneDX assembly](0x20-Design-Model-Component-Metadata.md#example-qwenqwen-7b-model-repository-files)".